404mat/setup-mac/README.md

 In the mean time, install ***Xcode*** from the App Store, as it is the signgle thing that will take the most time.

-## Things to do while other stuff installs
+## Dock and Finder

+You can use the [configure_dock_finder.sh](utilities/configure_dock.sh) script to easily set up your Dock and Finder settings.
+Here are other settings you can input manually :

  - Settings :
 	 - General :